 The languages are also an essential tool for postgraduate work in Classics.

-Latin is available as an optional minor subject for:
+Latin is available as an optional minor subject for the qualifications listed against the minor subject requirements below.

 You cannot major in Latin for any qualification.
 However, Classics is available as a subject of study for the degrees of Bachelor of Arts (BA), Bachelor of Arts with Honours (BA(Hons)), and Master of Arts (MA), and the Postgraduate Diploma in Arts Subjects (PGDipArts).